 The only political groups that will benefit from these bombings are the two sides of the counterrevolution: the Assad regime on one side and the reactionary Islamic and jihadist political forces on the other.

 The Assad regime will most probably benefit militarily in the short term from these bombings with the weakening of strong military opponents.
 Assad forces have actually continued their attacks on various areas of the country, but moreover the regime sees a chance to regain “legitimacy” with the West as part of an alliance in the War on Terror.

-In the short term, the bombing might weaken Daesh, Jabhat al Nusra and other reactionary forces militarily, but will also most likely prove counterproductive for the Syrian revolutionaries upholding the objectives of the revolution by increasing the popular support for ISIS, Jabhat al Nusra and other reactionary forces, driving even more recruits into their ranks.
-These forces are already painting themselves as the only serious anti-imperialist movement, rather than the reactionary and sectarian outfit they are.
+In the short term, the bombing might weaken Daesh, Jabhat al Nusra, and other reactionary forces militarily, but will also most likely prove counterproductive for the Syrian revolutionaries upholding the objectives of the revolution by increasing the popular support for ISIS, Jabhat al Nusra, and other reactionary forces, driving even more recruits into their ranks.
+These forces are already painting themselves as the only serious anti-imperialist movement, rather than the reactionary and sectarian outfits they are.

 On 26 September, more than 200 fighters had actually joined Islamic State in Syria’s northern Aleppo province since US President Barack Obama said the United States would strike the jihadist organization.
 Rami Abdelrahman, who runs the Britain-based Syrian Observatory for Human Rights, said that the pace of recruitment in September was higher than average but below the surge in July after Daesh declared a caliphate in the territory it controlled in Syria and Iraq and called on Muslims to join a holy war.
 Most of the new men came from al Qaeda’s Syrian wing, the Nusra Front, and were mostly Syrian.